Jay1/RustPods/docs/development/manual-testing-guide.md

 1. **Test Procedure:**
    - Start with AirPods in case with lid closed
    - Launch RustPods
-   - Open AirPods case lid
+   - Open AirPods case lid or take AirPods out
    - Verify detection time and accuracy

 2. **Expected Outcome:**
-   - AirPods are detected within 5 seconds of opening the case
+   - AirPods are detected within 5 seconds of opening the case or removing from case
    - Correct AirPods model is identified
    - Case battery level is reported accurately